Tracey Ellen Maria

-Tracey Ellen Maria is a Two Time Best Selling Author, International Inspirational Speaker, Life Coach, Disabled Advocate, Ambassador for the Aunua Academy and Travel Entrepreneur.
+Tracey Ellen Maria is a Two Time Best Selling Author, International Motivational Speaker, Life Coach, Disabled Advocate and Ambassador for the Aunua Academy.

 “I enjoying making the most of life, and creating wonderful memories along the way.
 I am very open to new experiences.
 I love travelling the world, exploring different cultures, and meeting new people.
 I am very driven, determined, open minded and I love nothing more than having a good laugh.” – Tracey Ellen Maria